5 Signs You're Not Getting Enough Fiber

 Which one's best?
 Both!

-It’s important to get enough soluble and insoluble fiber in your diet since they can work together to keep you feeling full, promote regularity and a healthy digestive tract all while helping to reduce blood sugar and cholesterol levels.
+It’s important to get enough soluble and insoluble fiber in your diet in case of having symptoms of lack of fiber, since they can work together to keep you feeling full, promote regularity and a healthy digestive tract all while helping to reduce blood sugar and cholesterol levels.

 Benefits of a Fiber Rich Diet: